GeospatialResearch/Digital-Twins/README.md

 1. Create a file `visualisation/.env.local`.
 In this, fill in `VUE_APP_CESIUM_ACCESS_TOKEN=[your_token_here]`, replace `[your_token_here]` with the Cesium Access Token

-1. From project root, run the command `docker-compose up -d` to run the database, backend web servers, and helper services .
+1. From project root, run the command `docker-compose up --build -d` to run the database, backend web servers, and helper services
+   .
 1. Currently, the `visualisation` and `celery_worker` services are not set up to work with Docker, so these will be set up manually.
    1. In one terminal, with the conda environment activated, go to the project root directory and run `celery -A src.tasks worker --loglevel=INFO --pool=solo` to run the backend celery service.